How to Transcribe: DIY Jazz Guitar TranscriptionsMay 03, 2021

 Jazz guitar transcriptions will help you improve (ears, chops, repertoire, feel, etc.) ... even if you don't read or write music.
 It's in the ears!
 You can write everything down if you wish to get better at music notation.
 But always remember that the ultimate goal is playing the solos... not reading and writing them!

 I suggest you first learn solos by guitarists.
 It is always easier to hear "from" (and "on") your own instrument.
 Studying the sound, feel and phrasing is also more natural when it's done "from guitar to guitar", that's for sure.

 It's also advisable to transcribe from other instruments.
-For jazz guitarists, I highly recommend trumpet.
-Phrasing seems to fit the guitar naturally.
-I have personally worked on many jazz guitar transcriptions from trumpeters Chet Baker, Red Rodney and Miles Davis.
+For jazz guitarists, I highly recommend trumpet the phrasing seems to fit the guitar naturally.
+I have personally worked on many jazz guitar transcriptions from trumpeters such as Chet Baker, Red Rodney, and Miles Davis.

 ... and Go Further!

 That's it you're done!
 But you're never done, trust me!
 Go ahead and squeeze some more out of your jazz guitar transcriptions:

 Take your favorite phrases and write them down.
 Analyze how the player improvised over the chord changes.
 After that, learn to play the phrases you wrote in all keys.
 This is known as learning jazz vocabulary.